Burnout has increased during the COVID-19 pandemic

 In her statement, Wheeler said that burnout is easier to prevent than recover from.

-“It’s worth paying attention to our wellness and taking action before we feel we have completely burned out,” the statement read.
+“It’s worth paying attention to our wellness and taking action before we feel we have completely burned out,” Wheeler said.
 “A preventative, proactive mindset is key to preventing burnout.”

 “You may be able to recognize it in yourself if you feel like [you] don’t have the capacity to deal with moderate challenges that you could have handled in the past, you have trouble regulating your stress response, you have difficulty sleeping and you’re feeling a reduced sense of accomplishment.”